doronfe/single_file_terraform/README.md

-# Terraform Single file docker task
+# Terraform single file docker task

 This repository contains a single file Terraform configuration to set up a Docker environment with Nginx and a simple application.